Abatacept: Mechanism of action

 Abatacept is a soluble CTLA-4 analog that prevents antigen-presenting cells (APCs) from delivering the co-stimulatory signal.
 This prevents the T cells from being fully activated, and even downregulates them.
 Simple signaling without co-stimulation allows the cell to recognize the primary signal as "self" and not ramp-up responses for future responses as well.

 In order for T cells to be activated and attack an antigen, that antigen must be presented to the T cell by an APC.

 That activation requires two signals (one of which is called co-stimulatory signal or signal 2):

 For signal 1, the APC must bind the antigen to a major histocompatibility complex (MHC) molecule, bring that complex to its surface, and present it to the T cell receptor on the surface of the T cell.

 For signal 2, the APC must present a B7 protein (CD80 or CD86) on its cell surface to a CD28 protein on the surface of the T cell.
 These two signals activate the T cell.
 Without signal 2, the T cell will not be activated, and will become anergic.

 Abatacept, which consists of a fusion protein of the extracellular domain of CTLA-4 and human IgG1, binds to the B7 protein on the APC and prevents it from delivering the co-stimulatory signal to the T cell.

-Research

-Abatacept is the basis for the second-generation belatacept, which was approved by the FDA in 2012.
-The drugs differ by only 2 amino acids.
-In organ transplantation, belatacept is intended to provide extended graft survival while limiting the toxicity generated by standard immune-suppressing regimens such as calcineurin inhibitors (for example cyclosporin).